Rodolfo-Cabrera/DSS-Tracker/README.md

 The folder should be in the same location as the main program: inside the DSS Experiment folder, under the user who created the experiment.
 The pathways should look like the following: folder_with_program/DSS Experiment/User_name/Folder_with_the_Experiment

+Add the new information and save to update your experiment

 ### Inside your experiment folder